minjong-ha/cardbox/README.md

-# Manusecret
+# Cardbox

-Manusecret is an iOS application project.
+Cardbox is an iOS application project.
 It focuses on providing encrypted short card with clear UI/UX.

 ## Overview

-Manusecret provides card management for the users.
+Cardbox provides card management for the users.
 It is clear that there are thousands of card application in store.
 However, since there is no satisfying card app for me, I decide to create my own one.
-The name of "Manusecret" is a combination of manuscript and secret.
+The name of "Cardbox" is a combination of manuscript and secret.
 The basic concept of it is a card sorting box, such as hand-written card.
 Thus, the convenience is not our highest priority, it is more important to transplant the feeling of cards.
 Since its difficulty and non-profitable buissness model, there will be no commercials or advertisements (only a simple donate method for me).